Shareef Abdelhaleem: Trial

 Throughout the trial Abdelhaleem maintained that he was merely a middle-man keeping contact between ringleader Zakaria Amara and mole Shaher Elsohemy.
 His lawyer has stated that the accusations against his client were due to an old friend seeking revenge through his connections to the police.
 In his testimony Elsohemy stated that Abdelhaleem was initially opposed to the plan but changed his mind when he realized he could benefit financially from the attack.
 He had also contributed various suggestions about the plan such as spreading out the timing of the attack to increase the terror factor.
-This was opposed by Amara who wanted to inflict “maximum casualties”.
+This was opposed by Amara who wanted to inflict "maximum casualties".
 On January 21, 2010, Abdelhaleem was found guilty of plotting to bomb financial, intelligence and military targets.
 He was not convicted however as the defense was awarded a stay of proceedings in order to look into whether or not the case could be considered as entrapment.
-The argument of entrapment was dismissed by the courts, citing "virtually no evidence" to support the claims as well as Abdelhaleem's erratic and bizarre behavior in the while on the stand.
+The argument of entrapment was dismissed by the courts, citing "virtually no evidence" to support the claims as well as Abdelhaleem's erratic and bizarre behaviour while on the stand.
 On March 4, 2011, Ontario Superior Court Justice Fletcher Dawson sentenced Abdelhaleem to life in prison.

-Abdelhaleem is currently located in the Special Handling Unit (SHU) of the Cowansville Institution in Cowansville, Quebec.
+Abdelhaleem was released to a Montreal halfway house on day parole in January, 2021, after spending 14 years in a Quebec prison and receiving de-radicalization counselling.

+In October 2022, he began full-time studies at an unknown educational institution and is expected to graduate in February, 2024.

+In June, 2023, Abdelhaleem was granted full parole.
+His caseworkers deemed his risk to reoffend as low and, given his progress, he was longer considered an "unacceptable risk to society."

 Homegrown

 In 2009 and 2010 playwright Catherine Frid wrote a play, Homegrown, about a friendship that developed between herself and Shareef.

 The play premiered at Theatre Passe Muraille on August 5, 2010.
 The play stirred controversy because it portrayed Shareef sympathetically.

 Theatre critic Richard Ouzounian did not recommend the play to the general public.
-He commented that it was "definitely not a play that supports or romanticizes terrorism, but one that raises some interesting questions about the government's purchase of undercover “moles” to entrap and deliver so-called terrorists, often at prices well into the millions."
+He commented that it was "definitely not a play that supports or romanticizes terrorism, but one that raises some interesting questions about the government's purchase of undercover "moles" to entrap and deliver so-called terrorists, often at prices well into the millions."